Maggie Renner Hellmann

 Maggie has over 40 years’ experience as a professional painter and plein air instructor in many mediums – and she loves teaching almost as much as she loves painting!
 Her years of experience in painting in many mediums have distilled her teaching to the core fundamentals that will help guide any painter toward success.
 She has taught many workshops throughout the United States and Europe and she will encourage the beginner and challenge the more advanced.
 Her students love her teaching style.
 This will be Maggie’s fifth Watermill workshop.

 Maggie is a classically trained, knowledgeable and enthusiastic tutor.
 Her background includes a Bachelor’s Degree with Honors in Art - Illustration and Graphic Design at San Jose State University, winning a competition scholarship from the New York Society of Illustrators, followed by 11 years as a Senior Graphic Designer/Illustrator at a national level Design Studio in the San Francisco Bay area.
 Maggie’s work won many national Design and Illustration awards and appeared in many National Magazines and publications.
 Following her successful Illustration and Design career, Maggie launched her Fine Art career with advanced painting classes at the Lorenzo de’ Medici Art Academy in Florence, Italy in 1994.
 Since then, Maggie’s work has been widely collected internationally.
 Maggie has been featured in many juried and invitational plein air events, exhibits, and publications, winning multiple Best of Show and Artist Choice Awards and invitations to teach workshops worldwide.
 Her work has been featured in ‘The Artist’s Magazine’ and in published Fine Art calendars.
-She has recently been honored and selected as the President of the Monterey Bay Plein Air Painters Association, shepherding a large group of dedicated plein air painters in the Santa Cruz, Carmel & Big Sur areas of California.
+She has recently passed the honoured baton as the President of the Monterey Bay Plein Air Painters Association, shepherding a large group of dedicated plein air painters in the Santa Cruz, Carmel & Big Sur areas of California.
+Maggie is now President Emeritus after helping to almost double the size of MBPAPA membership, an amazing group of talented painters

 Maggie’s painting course at The Watermill